 Mr. Adel Ali Al-Malki joined QNB in 2003 and currently serves as the Senior Executive Vice President, Group Retail Banking.
-Mr. Al-Malki is a board member of QNB Al Ahli in Egypt, QNB Finansbank in Türkiye and Al Mansour Investment Bank in Iraq.
+Mr. Al-Malki is a board member of QNB Egypt, QNB Turkey and Al Mansour Investment Bank in Iraq.
 Prior to joining QNB, Mr. Al-Malki held a variety of information technology roles in organisations and Government within Qatar and has over 20 years of experience in information technology, information security and financial systems.
 Previously Mr. Al-Malki held the position of General Manager, Information Technology.